Reg. 23 Student Disciplinary Offences

 3.1 Any University role named in this Regulation may appoint a nominee to act on their behalf, and references to that officer will be taken to include reference to such a nominee.

-3.2 No-one involved in deciding an appeal under this Regulation will have had a prior involvement with the disciplinary case.
+3.2 No-one involved in deciding an appeal under this Regulation will have had prior involvement with the disciplinary case.

 3.3 A student under investigation who is alleged to have committed misconduct under this Regulation will always be specifically informed of the details of the alleged offence and be given the opportunity to defend themselves.

-3.5 The Director of Student Discipline and Resolution and Chair reserve the right to refuse the attendance of a support person or representative to an investigation meeting or hearing (respectively) if it is determined that there is a conflict of interest relating to that person, in which case, the student will be given the opportunity to nominate a different support person.
+3.5 The Director of Conduct and Resolution and Chair reserve the right to refuse the attendance of a support person or representative to an investigation meeting or hearing (respectively) if it is determined that there is a conflict of interest relating to that person, in which case, the student will be given the opportunity to nominate a different support person.

 3.6 The University of Warwick’s procedures are not legal in nature.
 However, students are free to seek legal advice prior to or post any investigating meeting or disciplinary hearing, including attendance at the meetings or hearings.
 This would be at their own cost, should they wish.

-3.7 If student opts to have a legally qualified person represent them at an investigating meeting or a disciplinary hearing, they must apply for permission in writing.
+3.7 If a student opts to have a legally qualified person represent them at an investigating meeting or a disciplinary hearing, they must apply for permission in writing.
 The University reserves the right to accept or refuse a request, depending on the complexity and seriousness of the case and therefore whether the requirements of natural justice warrants such representation.

-3.8 Where a responding student has been given due notice of a hearing or investigation meeting and without prior notification does not appear and/or has not provided a satisfactory explanation for their absence, the committee or Investigating Officer may proceed to deal with the case and if appropriate, impose an appropriate sanction in their absence.
+3.8 Where a responding student has been given due notice of a hearing or investigation meeting and does not appear and/or has not provided a satisfactory explanation for their absence, the committee or Investigating Officer may proceed to deal with the case and if appropriate, impose an appropriate sanction in their absence.

 3.9 The reporting student(s) (where there is one) must usually attend the Discipline Committee, for it to proceed.
 The reporting student will normally be expected to speak on their own behalf and to answer any reasonable questions raised by the responding student, or their representative, or the Committee members or the University Officer.
-Questions from the responding party or their representative will be directed through the Chair of the Discipline Committee and will be similarly answered through the Chair Exceptions will be made where they are agreed as a reasonable adjustment.
+Questions from the responding party or their representative will be directed through the Chair of the Discipline Committee and will be similarly answered through the Chair.
+Exceptions will be made where they are agreed as a reasonable adjustment.

-3.10 The Discipline Committee and the Appeals Committee will also be subject to any further University guidelines approved by the Senate.
+3.10 The Discipline Committee and the Appeals Committee will also be subject to any further University guidelines approved by Senate.
 Subject to the terms of this Regulation and any procedural guidelines, the Chair of the Committee has the power to determine their own procedure for hearing a case, always providing that they observe the rules of natural justice at each stage.
 The Chair of the Committee has the discretion to postpone, continue or adjourn the case.

-3.11 Both the student and the University may call witnesses to give evidence at any disciplinary hearing, provided that details of witnesses (and copies of any written evidence or other documents) are provided normally at least five working days in advance of the date of the hearing.
+3.11 Both the student and the University may call witnesses to give evidence at any disciplinary hearing, provided that details of witnesses (and copies of any written evidence or other documents) are provided, normally, at least five working days in advance of the date of the hearing.

 3.12 In all cases a written record of the proceedings will be kept.

-3.13 The student will be notified in writing of the outcome of any formal disciplinary process under this Regulation normally within six University working days of the Committee reaching its decision.
+3.13 The student will be notified in writing of the outcome of any formal disciplinary process under this Regulation, normally within six University working days of the Committee reaching its decision.

-3.15 The outcome of any disciplinary or appeal hearing will include a determination as to the length of time for which the decision will be retained on the student’s University record and which, for instance, might be highlighted in any reference requested during that period.
+3.15 The outcome of any disciplinary or appeal hearing will include a determination as to the length of time during which the decision will be retained on the student’s University record and during which, for instance, might be highlighted in any reference requested during that period.
 Where the student has been either temporarily or permanently withdrawn on the grounds of disciplinary action, this will form part of the student’s formal record and transcript.

 3.16 The University may vary any part of this Regulation in order to comply with its duty to make reasonable adjustments for people with disabilities.